Ahmad-Sawan/Ahmad-Sawan.github.io/WT1.md

 ## Abstract/Introduction

-Hello and welcome!
-My name is **Ahmad Sawan**, and I am in my third year of studies in Computer Science.
 This page is a peek into my co-op work term at Canadian Solar Inc. As a Document Technical Writer, I've had an exciting journey learning and contributing in the world of technical documentation.

 Note: **Canadian Solar** is currently in transition of changing to **RECURRENT ENERGY**, so you might see both in this website.